 It is reported that the market for subscription eCommerce expands at a rate of over 100% annually.
 The essence of subscription-based eCommerce is making shopping easier, letting you place the order once, and receive the package with goods regularly.
 Since generative AI is perfect for automation and generation of insights, this type of retail can be improved thanks to:

 • Personalized Subscriptions: With the analysis of customers’ purchase and browsing history, AI can suggest alternative subscription packages or boxes to those that consumers have previously ordered.
 These boxes can contain products that correspond to individual tastes and needs, which contributes to fostering customer loyalty.
+Small businesses can afford AI tools for personalized subscriptions through flexible pricing models and scalable options, making it accessible even with limited budgets.
+Many early wins in AI come from low-cost implementations that do not require extensive technical skills.

 • Content Generation: Marketing efforts with generative AI for subscription-based retail can result in relevant newsletters or promo campaigns that contain individualized recipes, fashion recommendations, or nutritional plans.